withrain/getting_and_cleaning_data_course_project/CodeBook.md

 Other estimates have been removed for the purpose of this excercise.

+## Transformation

+	- Read X_train.txt and X_test.txt and bind with row (10299x561 dimension)
+	- Read features.txt and set column name to the merged data set
+	- Extract mean, std columns using grep function with regular expression (10299x66 dimension)
+	- Read subject_train.txt, subject_test.txt and y_train.txt, y_test.txt, add columns to the merged data set (10299x68 dimension)
+	- Read activity_labels.txt and set activity names to name the activities in Activity column
+	- Replace column names to descriptive variable names for tidy data set by multiple sub function
+	- Calculate the average for each subject and each activity using ddply function (180x68 dimension)
+	- Write the data set to tidy_data.txt

 ## Variables

 Final Data set is X\_second_final (180x68 dimension).
 This data set is saved a file named "tidy\_data.txt"